TL;DR - Quick Summary

 Get cashback from tons of major online retailers just by starting your shopping trip in the app (or browser extension).
 Easy peasy.

-👉 Join Rakuten here (affiliate link) and get a welcome bonus!
+Join Rakuten and get a welcome bonus!

 2. Ibotta